Top 1.4% · 100+ Transactions · $30M+ Closed Real Estate,

 Whether you’re relocating for BSW, PCSing from Fort Hood, or underwriting your third rental, you get the same thing: hard numbers, honest negatives, and a plan that holds up to scrutiny.
 That’s the work.

-Real Temple closed sales — 1,481 transactions, Central Texas MLS, Jun 2025–May 2026.
+Real Temple closed sales — 1,474 transactions, Central Texas MLS, Jun 2025–May 2026 · the amber lights below are these sales

+Pick your lane.
 The strategy bends to match.

 Buying in Temple